Deus Ex: Mankind Divided: Technology

 Mankind Divided runs on the Dawn Engine, a game engine designed for eighth-generation gaming hardware.
 It was built on Glacier 2, an in-house engine created by IO Interactive.
 The team had several choices of engine technology after Human Revolution.
 They included the Unreal Engine, used by another team in the company to develop the 2014 Thief reboot; the CDC engine, created by Crystal Dynamics for Tomb Raider: Underworld and its upcoming 2013 series reboot, and the IO Interactive Glacier 2 engine used by Hitman: Absolution.
 Due to its more-extensive tool suite, Eidos-Montréal chose Glacier 2 and expanded its basic framework to create the Dawn Engine.
-The team introduced physics-based rendering (a new animation system) as part of the redesign, and the engine was optimized for the game's narrative base.
+The team introduced physically-based rendering as part of the redesign, and the engine was optimized for the game's narrative base.

 Creating the environments was a challenge for the developers, who wanted to be as realistic as possible within the game's planned design and available technology.
 The characters' hair, designed to appear as lifelike as possible, was animated with in-house technology based on TressFX.
 Dedicated lighting programming allowed realism in changing light conditions.
 Environmental scale was troublesome; interior rooms with realistic proportions and high detail were too large to fit in their exterior structures, and the team used programming tricks to maintain the illusion of reality.
 Multiple lighting filters were created at different levels to achieve a dynamic, realistic lighting system, and the game's use of light dovetailed with its artistic themes.
 Due to a lack of console-specific functions, in-house technology was used for the anti-aliasing filters to maintain a smooth image when navigating its environments.

 An element of the original Glacier 2 engine which was carried over into the Dawn Engine was the "entity system", an advanced AI system which allowed the quick creation of new AI behavior based on existing designs.
 This eliminated the need for a dedicated AI programmer.
 The advantage of Dawn Engine technology was its ability to hold a large number of entities at one time, which was suited to large game environments.
 Its "entity-driven" architecture allowed artists deep involvement with the environment and level-design teams.
 The more-powerful technology allowed the inclusion of more interactive and environmental objects and elements central to the Deus Ex series, such as air ducts and cover.
 The team wanted to avoid obvious walls preventing the player from moving beyond the map boundaries, so they integrated areas into the environment and looped major streets to create an illusion of size.